Changing Careers with Self-Assessment

-Most Americans Will Have 2 Or 3 Careers
+Most Americans Will Have Two to Four Careers in a Lifetime

-In my line of education, career counseling, and psychological practice, instrument called an "assessment" is an overall evaluation of findings taken from surveys, tests, and questionnaires.
+In my line of education, career counseling, and psychological practice, testing instruments are often called "assessment."
+Actually, the results of a battery of two or tests are examined in an overall evaluation of findings.

-Many test-givers call tests "assessments", but there are at least two steps in an assessment process:
+Many test-givers call tests "assessments" in case the test taker is afraid of tests; however, there are at least two steps in an assessment process:

 - Gathering information and